DataSQRL/datasqrl-examples/healthcare-study-monitoring/masterdata-local/README.md

 - patientId: Unique identifier for each patient.
 - studyId: Identifier for the healthcare study that the patient is enrolled in.
 - name: Full name of the patient.
-- bloodGroup: The patient’s blood group (e.g., O+, B-).
+- bloodGroup: The patient's blood group (e.g., O+, B-).
-- dateOfBirth: The patient’s date of birth.
+- dateOfBirth: The patient's date of birth.
 - diagnosis: The primary diagnosis or condition being treated or monitored for the patient.
-- lastUpdated: Timestamp when the patient’s information was last updated.
+- lastUpdated: Timestamp when the patient's information was last updated.

 Sample Data:
 ```json